-Most critical in this regard is the interrelationship of this rule and the restraining order provisions of the statutes.
+Most critical in regard to the proposed evisceration of Rule 7(c) is the interrelationship of this rule and the restraining order provisions of the statutes.
 The criminal forfeiture statutes authorize the government to restrain or seize property (other than as "substitute assets") upon the return of an indictment alleging that specific property is subject to forfeiture.
 The only check on the prosecutor's already awesome power to seize or restrain defendants' assets when they are most in need of them to defend themselves is the grand jury.

-The DOJ has recently asked Congress to expand its criminal forfeiture powers vastly by allowing it to restrain or seize "substitute" (i.e., untainted) assets, again based solely on the return of an indictment against the defendant alleging forfeiture.
+Rebuffed by the courts under the current statutes, the DOJ has recently asked Congress to expand its criminal forfeiture powers vastly by allowing it to restrain or seize "substitute" (i.e., untainted) assets, again based solely on the return of an indictment against the defendant alleging forfeiture.
 Although the requirement that the grand jury pass on each item of property allegedly subject to forfeiture is a totally inadequate safeguard for property rights, it is the only safeguard in the current statutory scheme.
 That is why the DOJ is now trying to get the Judicial Conference to abolish it, essentially making the judge a rubber-stamp for what would turn into an administrative forfeiture scheme only nominally labelled as "criminal," but stripped of any of the protections that adhere to the criminal process.
-If Rule 7(c)(2) is eviscerated, the whole theory behind the restraining order provisions of the statutes falls apart.
+If Rule 7(c)(2) is undercut, the whole theory behind the restraining order provisions of the statutes falls apart.

 Even if notice given through a bill of particulars or less formal means satisfies the due process standard recognized in the BMW case, notice outside the indictment clearly does not establish probable cause.
 Thus, there could be no justification for issuing a restraining order without a hearing.
-Rule 7 thus cannot be amended and replaced with proposed Rule 32.2(a) unless Congress first amends the restraining order provisions, or the Committee adds a due process hearing protection to be invoked before a restraining order can be issued.
-See 2 D.B.
-Smith, supra, ¶14.01, at 14-3 to 14-4.
+Rule 7 thus cannot be amended and replaced with proposed Rule 32.2(a) unless Congress first amends the restraining order provisions, or sufficiency of the bill of particulars was therefore dictum, and in which the indictment did, in any event, mention \$168,000 in currency, which the government later claimed had been used to pay the firm's fee.
+The Note also mentions the discussion in United States v.
+Voigt, 89 F.3d 1050 (3d Cir.
+1997), about substitute assets (while misspelling the name of the case), an entirely different subject (see Point D below).